 How to Grow Ginger Step by Step

-- Prepare the Rhizome: Cut into 2–3 cm pieces, each with at least one eye.
+- Prepare the Rhizome: Cut into 2–3 cm pieces, each with at least one eye (eye: slightly raised rough patch on sides of rhizome).

-- Soil: Use a well-draining, loamy potting mix (“Will ginger grow in potting soil?”).
+- Soil: Use a well-draining, loamy potting mix (answering the question: “Will ginger grow in potting soil?”).
 Enrich with compost.

 - Planting: Place rhizomes 5 cm deep, eyes upward, spaced 20 cm apart.